apollographql/datasource-rest/.changeset/five-snails-stare.md

 Unlike many security updates Apollo repos receive, this is an _actual_ (non-dev) dependency of this package which means it is actually a user-facing security issue.

+This security issue would only affect you if either:
+* you pass untrusted (i.e. from your users) `cache-control` request headers
+* you sending requests to untrusted REST server that might return malicious `cache-control` headers

 Since `http-cache-semantics` is a careted (^) dependency in this package, the security issue can (and might already) be resolved via a `package-lock.json` update within your project (possibly triggered by `npm audit` or another